fuzzywe/AI/all questions.md

 ---

-5. What are overfitting and underfitting, and how can you prevent them?
+**3. What are overfitting and underfitting, and how can you prevent them?**

 **Overfitting** and **underfitting** are common issues in machine learning that relate to how well a model learns patterns from training data and generalizes to new, unseen data.